-EA Sports utilized Grabyo’s cloud video platform to deliver the FIFA 20 #StayandPlay Cup, a remote eSports experience encouraging soccer fans across the world to stay at home, during the COVID-19 pandemic.
+We partnered with EA to deliver the FIFA 20 #StayandPlay Cup, a remote eSports experience encouraging soccer fans across the world to stay at home during the COVID-19 pandemic.

-EA used Grabyo’s platform to produce the entire tournament remotely.
+EA used our cloud video platform to produce the entire tournament remotely.
 The flexibility of the Grabyo platform enabled EA to collaborate with remote guests and presenters on live broadcasts, as well as bring in video from the players themselves over the broadcast.

 The Cup was broadcast live to EA’s digital channels on Twitch and YouTube, with the final also running on linear television via ESPN 2, delivered directly from Grabyo.
 This is the first time a publisher has used Grabyo to publish directly to linear television.

 The tournament ran over five days and aimed to raise awareness and drive donations to Global Giving’s Coronavirus relief fund.
 The tournament concluded with Mo Diamy, from FC Kobenhavn, emerging victorious.
 The final day’s action also included an appearance from Arsenal legend Ian Wright.